zianyin/zianyin.github.io/README.md

 You can use the [editor on GitHub](https://github.com/zianyin/zianyin.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 My name is Zian Yin, and I am a master student at Dresden University of Technology, Germany.
-I am working with Prof. Dr.-Ing.
-Bäker, Dipl.-Ing.
-Morawietz on the field of Second-Life-Battery from electric vehicles, where I focus on the simulation of ageing maneuvers in the stationary system.
+I am working with Dipl.-Ing.
+Lutz Morawietz, Dipl.-Ing.
+Martin Ufert on the field of Second-Life-Battery from electric vehicles, where I focus on the simulation of battery ageing behavior in stationary system.

 This website is a complete introduction platform for my own studying and projects presentation.
+Here you will find some interesting things like the structure designing project, exoskeleton roboter, etc.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you want to connect me, please move to my [Linkedin](www.linkedin.com/in/zian) and send me message.
+I'm looking forward to hearing from you :)

 ## News